Elections New Brunswick, Canada

 Q. How accurate are these machines?

-Q. How do you vote when the machines are used?
+Q. How do you vote when tabulation machines are used?

 A. Electors will receive a paper ballot with circles next to each candidate’s name or plebiscite question.
 The ballot is placed in a secrecy sleeve so that they can carry the ballot in the polling location without showing their choices.